Skip to main content

 // When user clicks Email Passwordless button, use this to Login with Email Passwordless via Auth0

-const web3authProvider = await web3auth.connectTo("openlogin", {
+const web3authProvider = await web3auth.connectTo("auth", {

-loginProvider: "emailpasswordless",
+loginProvider: "email_passwordless",

 extraLoginOptions: {